Skip to content

 2. Check the value of the controlling field — confirm it matches the type and value in your required rule exactly.

-3. Toggle fields are booleans — confirm the saved value is true or false, not "1" or "0".
+3. Toggle fields return booleans — confirm the saved value is true or false, not "1" or "0".

-For compound fields like Typography, Spacing, Background, and Repeater, the Developer Panel shows the full nested array — useful for confirming which sub-keys are present and what their exact values are before writing template code.
+For compound fields like Typography, Background, Border, Spacing, Repeater, and Group, the Developer Panel shows the full nested structure — use it to confirm which sub-keys are present and what their exact values and types are before writing template code.

 Confirming opt_name uniqueness

-If you are running multiple ThemePlus-powered themes or plugins on the same site, open the Developer Panel on each and confirm the returned data belongs to the correct opt_name — duplicate opt_name values cause one theme to overwrite another’s options.
+If you are running multiple ThemePlus-powered themes on the same site, open the Developer Panel on each and confirm the returned data belongs to the correct opt_name.
+Duplicate opt_name values cause one theme to overwrite another’s options.

 Additional Dev Mode Behaviors

-When THEMEPLUS_DEV is true, ThemePlus activates additional development behaviors beyond the panel overlay:
+When dev mode is active, ThemePlus enables additional behaviors beyond the Developer Panel:

 • Error boundaries — React component errors display a detailed stack trace overlay instead of silently failing.